-- 1. Stairs: How many stairs are there outside the home?
-Inside the home?
-Is there a railing? - Help: Who will help after surgery with chores such as cooking, cleaning, laundry, grocery shopping etc.
+1. Help: Who will help after surgery with chores such as cooking, cleaning, laundry, grocery shopping etc.

 PLEASE NOTE: For elective surgeries (all pre-booked surgeries such as the one that you are having), the hospital does NOT arrange or pay for post-operative help, such as home care.
 You will need to make your own arrangements prior to having the surgery.
 Notify your Navigator if you would like a Victoria Community Resource booklet that lists private, fee-based home care and respite options.